Isle of Wight Guru

 In our view, the most toddler friendly beaches are Sandown, Yaverland, Shanklin, Ventnor, Appley (Ryde) and Colwell (see our interactive map of Best Beaches for locations).

 They all have parking, public toilets and somewhere to buy food.
-Sandown and Shanklin have a lot of seafront attractions, such as minigolf and amusement arcades which may appeal to slightly older children.
+Sandown and Shanklin have a lot of seafront attractions, such as minigolf and amusement arcades that may appeal to slightly older children.
+Sandown has a great playground just off the seafront called Sandham Gardens but Shanklin is generally looking a bit smarter.
+One section of Sandown seafront is currently suffering from closed hotels with broken windows, so try to avoid turning round when you are sat on the beach.

-Appley makes the list because it has two playgrounds on the Esplanade, a modern paddling pool and it's also got Puckpool Park which has minigolf and gardens.
-The long esplanade is good for pushing toddlers along on a trike.
-There is also a small funfair with a carousel and other attractions for older toddlers called Peter Pan's (read the reviews here).
+Appley makes this prestigious list because it has two playgrounds on the Esplanade.
+It's also got Puckpool Park with its minigolf and gardens.
+The long esplanade is particularly good for pushing toddlers along on a trike.
+There is also a small funfair with a carousel, amusement arcade and other attractions for older toddlers called Peter Pan's (read the reviews here).
+We like the Dell Café at the Puckpool end of the Esplanade.
+My advice is to park in Puckpool Park and walk through to the beach from there.

-West Wight Swimming Pool, which runs as a charity, puts on some activities for toddlers.
-We also like the Waterside Pool in Ryde which only has a big pool, but it's got a cool retractable roof and welcomes toddlers.
-It is on the seafront and it is pretty warm too.
-There's also a pool at Fitness At Gurnard near Cowes which appears to be open to non-members but I'd phone ahead first (I've not been yet).
+Charity-run West Wight Swimming Pool puts on some activities for toddlers and has a kids pool that is 0.8m deep.
+We also like the Waterside Pool in Ryde.
+It only has a big pool, but it's got a cool retractable roof and welcomes toddlers.
+It is on the seafront, and it is pretty warm too.
+I believe the deep end is 1m and it doesn't have a toddlers pool so it won't work for everyone.

 There aren't any water parks on the Isle of Wight, although some of the big holiday parks (e.g. Whitecliff Bay) have pools with flumes and water activities for children.
-At the time of writing, there is talk of a water park opening alongside Robin Hill.
-There is an Aqua Park but that's more of a Total Wipeout style experience and is for older children.
+There is an Aqua Park in the West Wight but that's more of a Total Wipeout style experience and is for older children.

 3. Blackgang Chine